On Pete Rose

 Sarah Jessica Parker, Oscar Robertson, Bootsy Collins, Jerry Springer… and Pete Rose.

-When I was a kid in the 70’s, Sarah Jessica Parker was also a kid, Oscar Robertson had recently retired, Bootsy was funky but not really someone that was on a kid’s radar, Jerry Springer was a city councilor, and Pete Rose was (white) Cincinnati’s favorite son.
+When I was a kid in Cincinnati in the 70’s, Sarah Jessica Parker was also a kid, Oscar Robertson had recently retired, Bootsy was funky but not really someone that was on a kid’s radar, Jerry Springer was a city councilor, and Pete Rose was (white) Cincinnati’s favorite son.

 The Queen City has a bit of a chip on its shoulder about national recognition, but Pete Rose’s undisputed greatness as a baseball player gave Cincinnati something to be proud of.
 He was born and raised on Cincinnati’s blue-collar west side and became one of the greatest baseball players to ever play the game.
 He remains baseball’s all-time hit leader, ahead of literally everyone you’ve ever heard referred to as a great hitter.